Prepare for your Illinois Professional Educator License (PEL) with three embedded endorsements.

 The other factor to consider as you think about your work schedule is whether you want to pursue your master’s degree program in one or two years.
 While there are always exceptions to this, most students who wish to work full time while enrolled at Erikson opt for the two-year program.
 Students who have more flexibility in their work schedule or want to complete their program in a shorter period of time while working part-time tend to enroll in the one-year program.

-The staff in our Field Education and Career Services Office will work with you to prepare you for seeking early childhood teacher positions while you’re enrolled at Erikson and upon graduating from the program.
+The staff in our Career Services Office will work with you to prepare you for seeking early childhood teacher positions while you’re enrolled at Erikson and upon graduating from the program.
 You’ll receive feedback on your resume and cover letters, and we also maintain a job board on our campus portal where employers list part-time and full-time early childhood teacher positions for which they’re hiring.

 The Career Services team also plans an annual social work, early education, and child development job fair for Erikson students and alumni.
 In concert with the job fair, you can submit your resume to be included in an annual Resume Book that we distribute to organizations and managers who are interested in hiring Erikson students and alumni.